bilalcandemir/CovidTrackingAPI/README.md

 After Back-End tech stack we can look what I've done in the mobile application state.

 I did only an IOS Application with writing Swift on XCode Platform.You can also look and download IOS Project.
+If you want to look the IOS Project you can visit my repos and click the CovidTrackingApp.